apache/geode-native/examples/cpp/authinitialize/README.md

     ```console
     $ ./startserver.sh
     ```

-3. Execute `authinitialize`, expect the following output:
+1. Execute `cpp-authinitialize`, expect the following output:

-    ```text
        ExampleAuthInitialize::ExampleAuthInitialize called
        ExampleAuthInitialize::getCredentials called
        a = 1
        b = 2
-    ```

-4. Run the `stopserver` script to gracefully shutdown the Geode cluster.
+1. Run the `stopserver` script to gracefully shutdown the Geode cluster.

    For Windows cmd: